wendywangwwt/WebScrapper-for-Academic-Databases/README.md

 ## Change log
 2022-02-20:
-- re-factored the code (not completely)
+- re-factored the code (not completely) and updated the readme file
 - only pubmed passed the tests, need to check and update the interaction with other databases later